 Typically, 100 percent of graduates pursue their education beyond the secondary level.
 A very high percentage (over 80%) are accepted by their “first choice” colleges.
 The 101 members of the 2014-2016 graduating classes earned over $7 million in scholarship offers from colleges and universities.

 Academy’s student body is racially, ethnically and socio-economically diverse.
 Nine percent of the Upper Division student body is African American, 10% is Latino/Hispanic, 11% is Asian or Middle Eastern, and 11% is International.

 The Academy’s faculty includes 55 teachers.
 Half of our faculty hold advanced degrees, and 9% hold doctorate degrees.
 The school also employs a guidance counselor to serve all three divisions.

-Students may participate in visual art, acting, choral and instrumental music, and video production.
+Students may participate in visual art, graphic design, acting, choral and instrumental music, and video production.
 Students may play a stringed instrument starting in second grade.
 They can continue with strings or switch to a band instrument in fifth grade and beyond.
 All 5th and 6th graders play a band or orchestral string instrument.
 Students and faculty present several stage productions throughout the year as well as a visual art show in the spring.

-Academy’s athletic department offers 12 sports for boys and girls, and fields 34 teams in those sports at the Middle School, Junior Varsity, and Varsity levels.
+Academy’s athletic department offers 13 sports for boys and girls, and fields 40 teams in those sports at the Middle School, Junior Varsity, and Varsity levels.
 More than 70 percent of Academy students in grades 5-12 participate in school-sponsored athletics.
 In keeping with its mission, the school has a no-cut policy for all athletics teams.